-I provide quality legal services at affordable rates, and can offer flat-fee value billing on many matters.
-While I don't post my rates online, I am confident you will find they are more than reasonable for my level of experience.
-Perhaps more importantly, I work with clients to set cost targets, and tell them if a matter begins to approach a budget cap.
-I keep my rates down by keeping overhead low, staying current on workflow technologies, and focusing on being an excellent lawyer for a limited number of clients.
+I provide quality legal services at affordable hourly rates, but can also offer flat-fee value billing on many matters.
+While I don't post rates online, you will find them quite reasonable for my level of experience.
+I also work with clients to set cost targets, and tell them before budget caps are reached.

 What Sets You Apart?

-Clients say they come to me for guidance because of my ability to give legal advice from a business perspective.
+As an attorney, my clients say they value my ability to give practical legal advice taking into account a real world business perspective.
 I'm easy to work with, and help build workable solutions.
-I do my best to find a way to help my clients succeed, recognizing that a one-sized-fits-all approach to the practice of law is not what most businesses are looking for in their attorney.
+I want my clients to succeed, and I know that a one-sized-fits-all approach to the practice of law is not what most businesses are looking for in their attorney.
 As psychologist Abraham Maslow put it, “I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”
-I approach every legal problem with a fresh set of eyes, and counsel clients with creative solutions to their business problems.
+I approach every legal problem with a fresh set of eyes.

 What Kind of Experience Do You Have?